RagingRectangle/MadGruber/README.md

 - **systemStatsCommand:** See system stat options (if using dkmur's Stats).
 - **sendWorkerCommand:** Send closest worker to a location. `!sendworker lat,lon` (if using dkmur's deviceControl).
 - **eventsCommand:** View list of quest reroll events if enabled.
+- **grepCommand:** Search uploaded file for string and return the lines where it's included (Only slash command).

 PM2:
 - **mads:** List of MAD PM2 processes that should be restarted after truncating quests.